juhoen/hybrid-crypto-js/README.md

 <a name="introduction"></a>

 *Hybrid Crypto JS* is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. *Hybrid Crypto JS* combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
+This cross-platform library is based on [Forge](https://github.com/digitalbazaar/forge#rsa).

 ## Documentation